 Telephone: (01534) 730503

-The Jersey Advisory and Conciliation Service also provides a free and confidential advisory service to employees, trade unions and employers on any employment-related matter.
+The Jersey Advisory and Conciliation Service also provides a free and confidential advisory service to employees, trade unions and employers on employment and discrimination related matters.